-Quality of your life is depend upon quality of your habits.
-Click To Tweet You might experienced that every time we try to build new habit we fail within few days or months.
-But, in this book author James Clear explained how to build better habits and break bad habits with simple and proven ways. so, lets strart.
+You might be experienced that every time we try to build new habit we fail within a few days or months.
+But, in this book author James Clear explained how to build better habits and break bad habits with simple and proven ways. so, let’s start.

 You may think to achieve great success, you need to do big things.
 But my friend you are wrong.
-Atom is smallest element but it can produce huge amount of energy.
-Similarly if we bring tiny changes or small habits in our life it will produce remarkable results.
+Atom is the smallest element but it can produce a huge amount of energy.
+Similarly, if we bring tiny changes or small habits in our life it will produce remarkable results.

 1% worse every day for one year 0.99^365 = 00.03

 1% better every day for one year 1.01^365 = 37.78